x07x08/steam-nano-patcher/README.md

 4. Run Steam.

 > [!NOTE]
 >
+> You might need to restart Steam after it fully finishes loading.
+>
 > The patcher will not be injected if Steam wants to update (it executes another binary before the main one) or if it has already updated (the script was reset).
 >